Amirul Islam Kalam: Career

-After completing graduation Kamal started business in was Hatiya Upazila.
-He also got involved in local politics.
-He served as the member and Chairman of Chandnandi Union Council.
 In 1964 he was elected to provincial Assembly of East Pakistan on the ticket of Muslim League.
+He was elected to the Provincial Assembly of East Pakistan for Noakhali-XIV (Hatiya) as an independent candidate in January 1971.

-Later he joined the Awami League and was elected to parliament from Noakhali-14 as an Awami League candidate in 1973.
-He was re-elected in 1979.
+Later he joined the Jatiya Samajtantrik Dal and was elected to parliament from Noakhali-14 in 1973.
+He was re-elected in 1979 as a Bangladesh Nationalist Party candidate.